 When it comes to teaching creatively we use both the heart and the mind in equal measure.
 We know from Creativity Fluency that creativity is something that can be taught and learned.
-That's good news, because in today's multimedia world creativity it's as important as problem-solving, critical thinking, and collaboration.
+That's good news because, in today's multimedia world, creativity is as important as problem-solving, critical thinking, and collaboration.

 Mia O'Brien, a lecturer at Queensland University, knows about the importance of teaching creatively.
 This excerpt is from her 2012 study Fostering a Creativity Mindset for Teaching (and Learning):

 "In order for creativity to be a priority within schooling, we need teachers who understand the nature of creativity and appreciate its pedagogical value.
 However, creativity is not usually high on the list of reasons for choosing teaching."

 What this tells us is that teachers have an interesting challenge with creativity.
 Not only must they inspire it in their learners, but they must also give themselves full permission to be creative as well.
 After all, teaching creatively means considering how creativity can apply to every responsibility a teacher has.

 The Importance of Teaching Creatively

 Creative teaching skills are about working towards the genesis of something unique, both within and outside of the learner.

 It's important to teach creatively for a few reasons: